TheOdinProject/curriculum/ruby_on_rails/apis/apis_and_building_your_own.md

 #### Specifying attributes to return

 Let's say you want to make sure you don't return the user's email address with the User object.
 In this case, you'll want to edit which User attributes get returned by modifying what the `#to_json` method does.

 In the old days, you'd just overwrite your own version of `#to_json` but these days you don't need to do that -- you will actually overwrite the `#as_json` method instead.
 The `#as_json` method is used by `#to_json`, so modifying it will implicitly change the output of `#to_json`, but in a very specific way.

-<span id="to-json-steps">`#to_json` does two things -- it runs `#as_json` and gets back a hash of attributes which will need to be rendered as JSON.
-Then it will actually perform the rendering into JSON using `ActiveSupport::json.encode`.</span>  So by modifying `#as_json`, you're more specifically targeting the part of the `#to_json` method that you actually want to change.
+`#to_json` does two things -- it runs `#as_json` and gets back a hash of attributes which will need to be rendered as JSON.
+Then it will actually perform the rendering into JSON using `ActiveSupport::json.encode`.
+So by modifying `#as_json`, you're more specifically targeting the part of the `#to_json` method that you actually want to change.

 In our case, we'll do this by modifying `#as_json` in our model to return only the attributes we want: